BritishPandaChick/dogs/wp-content/plugins/updraftplus/readme.txt

 We recognise and thank those mentioned at https://updraftplus.com/acknowledgements/ for code and/or libraries used and/or modified under the terms of their open source licences.

 == Upgrade Notice ==
-* 1.22.4: Fixes a conflict with plugins using guzzlehttp 6/7 and with a buggy JetPack autloader.
-N.B.
-1.22.3 fixed a security issue (see the changelog for more info) on sites that have non-trusted logins.
+* 1.22.11: Various tweaks/fixes to handling of S3 using bundled internal library, plus other small tweaks.
+1.22.9 had a fix for a reflected XSS security defect.
+See changelog for fuller details.
 A recommended update for all.